kubeshop/kusk-gen/docs/ambassador2.md

   -h, --help
 ```

-The Ambassador generator generates [AmbassadorMapping]s (https://www.getambassador.io/docs/edge-stack/2.0/topics/using/intro-mappings/) resources for mapping resource to services.
+The Ambassador generator generates [Mapping]s (https://www.getambassador.io/docs/edge-stack/2.0/topics/using/intro-mappings/) resources for mapping resource to services.
 All options that can be set via
 flags can also be set using our `x-kusk` OpenAPI extension in your specification.

 CLI flags apply only at the global level i.e. applies to all paths and methods.